-- Length of Time Necessary To Double Your Money = 72 divided by the investor's annual return.
+Length of Time To Double Your Money = 72 / Investor's Annual Return

 An example might help you visualize the numbers.
-Imagine that an investor that knows he can earn 12% on his money in a given real estate investment.
-He may ask the question, “How long will it take to double my money at this rate of return?”.
+Imagine that an investor knows they can earn 12% on their money in a given real estate investment.
+They may ask the question, “How long will it take to double my money at this rate of return?”

-Furthermore, imagine that a blue chip stock investor expects to earn 8.5% on her equity holdings within a Roth IRA.
-She wants to know how long it will take her to double her money if this estimate turns out to be correct.
-To calculate this using the Rule of 72, she takes 72 and divides it by 8.5.
-The answer, 8.47, is the number of years it will take to turn every $1 she has invested into $2.
+Furthermore, imagine that a blue-chip stock investor expects to earn 8.5% on their equity holdings within a Roth IRA.
+They want to know how long it will take them to double their money if this estimate turns out to be correct.
+To calculate this using the Rule of 72, they take 72 and divide it by 8.5.
+The answer, 8.47, is the number of years it will take to turn every $1 they have invested into $2.

-How to Calculate the Rule of 72 When the Number of Years Is Unknown
+How to Calculate the Rate of Return From the Number of Years

 The Rule of 72 can also be used in reverse.
-An investor who wanted to double his money in a certain number of years could use the rule to discover the compound annual growth rate (CAGR) he would have to earn to achieve his goal.
-By comparing this with what is considered a "good" rate of return, he or she can get a better idea of whether or not expectations are reasonable.
+An investor who wanted to double their money in a certain number of years could use the rule to discover the compound annual growth rate (CAGR) they would have to earn to achieve their goal.
+By comparing this with what is considered a "good" rate of return, they can get a better idea of whether or not expectations are reasonable.

 The formula for this particular application of the Rule of 72 is:

-- Required CAGR to Double Money = 72 divided by number of years in which you wish to double your money
+- Required CAGR to Double Money = 72 / Number of Years You Need to Double Your Money

-Now, imagine that a widowed retiree wants to double her wealth in twelve years.
+Now, imagine that a widowed retiree wants to double her wealth in 12 years.
 To estimate a rough rate of return required to achieve such a feat, she'd use this version of the Rule of 72 and divide 72 by 12.
-The result, 6, represents 6% compounded annually.
+The result, six, represents 6% compounded annually.

 Now that you have a basic understanding of how the Rule of 72 works, you should have no trouble answering the following questions:

-Question 2: Susan is earning a return of 9% per annum after-taxes on her real estate holdings.
+- Susan is earning a return of 9% per annum after taxes on her real estate holdings.
 How long will it take her to double her money?

-Question 3: Edie currently has $5,000 in her brokerage account, but would like to double it by the time she graduates college in 3 years.
+- Edie currently has $5,000 in her brokerage account but would like to double it by the time she graduates college in three years.
 Without adding any additional cash to her current balance, what rate of return must she earn in order to graduate with $10,000 in her account?

-Answer 2: To calculate the number of years necessary to double her money using the Rule of 72, Susan would divide 72 by 9.
-The answer, 8, is the number of years it will take for her investment to double after taxes.
+- To calculate the number of years necessary to double her money using the Rule of 72, Susan would divide 72 by 9.
+The answer, eight, is the number of years it will take for her investment to double after taxes.